bestwebsoft/custom-search-wordpress-plugin/readme.txt

 1. Custom Search Settings page.

 == Changelog ==

+= V1.19 - 07.02.2014 =
+* Update : Screenshots are updated.
+* Update : BWS plugins section is updated.
+* Update : We updated all functionality for wordpress 3.8.1.
+* Budfix : Problem with search results in back-end is fixed.

+= V1.18 - 26.12.2013 =
+* Update : BWS plugins section is updated.
+* Update : We updated all functionality for wordpress 3.8.

+= V1.17 - 25.11.2013 =
+* Update : BWS plugins section is updated.
+* Bugfix : The error with argument 2 in function array_merge() is fixed.

+= V1.16 - 31.10.2013 =
+* Update : We updated all functionality for wordpress 3.7.1.
+* Update : Activation of radio button or checkbox by clicking on its label.
+* NEW : Add checking installed wordpress version.

 = V1.15 - 02.10.2013 =
 * Update : We updated all functionality for wordpress 3.6.1.